 When to escalate a data breach?

-The GM or ADS may use discretion in deciding whether to escalating the breach to Step3.
 Some data breaches may be comparatively minor, and able to be dealt with easily without escalation.

 For example, it might be discovered either a member of Timetabling Solutions staff, or a client, may as a result of human error, send an email containing personal information to the wrong recipient.
 Depending on the sensitivity of the contents of the email, if the email can be recalled, or if the sender can contact the recipient and the recipient agrees to delete the email, it may be that there is no utility in escalating the issue.
 The GM/ADS should use their discretion in determining whether a data breach or suspected data breach requires escalation.
 In making that determination, the GM/ADS should consider thefollowing questions: